 - Coffee is a religion to the Aussies.
 They invented Flat white.
 Take the time to enjoy a cup.

 - Australia has a strong relationship with southern Asia.
 And you will find a robust Malaysian community.
 With this, you will discover excellent Malaysian restaurants and food stands.
 Our favorite that we ate a lot of was Latska soup.
 I have never found it as good anywhere else in the world (I have not been to Malaysia, so we bet they have the best).

 - Aussies are very unified and have a strong sense of community.
 Even though the country is quite diverse, its people connect through their love for their homeland.

 - Australia has earned respect for its vibrant and thriving art scene.
 Most of the colorful art originates from the continent’s indigenous people.

-- If you lucky enough to received an invite to a BBQ, never turn up empty-handed.
+- If you are lucky enough to receive an invite to a BBQ, never turn up empty-handed.
 Whether you make a salad dish, provide some meat for the BBQ, bring dessert, or buy some beer, wine, or champagne.
 Always turn up with a little something as thanks.

-- Storytelling is an important part of the culture, which has roots in Australia’s indigenous people.
-They often told their family history through stories passed, and the tradition has continued in today’s society.
+- Storytelling is an integral part of the culture, which has roots in Australia’s indigenous people.
+They often told their family history through past stories, and the tradition continues in today’s society.

-- Australia also has about 20% of the world’s slot machines, with a total of approximately 200,000.
-This is a country with the highest gambling rate globally, with 80% of the population gambling.
+- Australia also has about 20% of the world’s slot machines, approximately 200,000.
+This country has the highest gambling rate globally, with 80% of the population gambling.